-The primary goal of the Office of Emergency Management is to ensure the protection and safety of students, faculty, staff and visitors, the campus community, and the interests of the University.
-We do this by providing information, training, and leadership on how prepare for a wide variety of emergencies, through development of plans, policies, and procedures, and coordinating resources and activities that are necessary to respond to, prepare for, mitigate, and recover from any threat or emergency that may arise.
+The primary goal of the Office of Emergency Management is to ensure the protection and safety of students, faculty, staff and visitors, the campus community and the interests of the University.
+We do this by providing information, training and leadership on how prepare for a wide variety of emergencies, through development of plans, policies, and procedures as well as by coordinating resources and activities that are necessary to respond to, prepare for, mitigate and recover from any threat or emergency that may arise.

 The Office of Emergency Management administers the campuswide emergency mass notification program and systems, oversees campus evacuation planning (Clery Act), and prepares the SCU campus community for a wide variety of hazards, focusing on preparedness, recovery, mitigation, and response/support of campus emergencies, and working with campus and community stakeholders to improve readiness.

 Emergency Management (EM) develops, implements, and continuously improves a comprehensive campus emergency management program.
 The program is based on EM, fire and occupational health and safety regulations and standards, California Standardized Emergency Management System (SEMS), National Incident Management System (NIMS), the Clery and Higher Education Acts, and accepted emergency management professional practices, operating under the umbrella of the campus Emergency Operations Plan (EOP).

 - Emergency Mass Notification System Design, Policy and Procedures